 Science, Technology, Engineering and Mathematics (STEM)-related courses at any African university:

 - Science & Mathematics related fields; Industrial chemistry, environmental sciences

 - Medical courses; Pharmacy / Biomedical, Biochemistry, Zoology

 - Core medical courses like Medicine and Surgery, Nursing, etc.

 - Educational background and Family Information.

 - Statement of need should describe why scholarship funds are needed and what the funds will be used for if received.

-- In 500 words or less, please write an essay on your future career goals and how you expect the WAAW foundation scholarship will assist in fulfilling those goals.
+- In 500 words or less, write an essay on your future career goals and how you expect the WAAW foundation scholarship will assist in fulfilling those goals.

-- In 300 words or less, please describe what you believe about female education in Africa and its impact on research, development or advancement in African economies.
+- In 300 words or less, describe what you believe about female education in Africa and its impact on research, development or advancement in African economies.

 - In 500 words or less, what is your proudest achievement to date